bubaimaji/MLDD/README.md

 ### Form Requirements:
 `Name`, `University`, `Department`, `Email address`, and `Ethical consent agreement`

-After submitting the form with consent, you will receive the Google Drive link via email within a few minutes.
+After submitting the form with consent, you will receive a Google Drive link to download the data.

 ### How to use: